Calf Muscle Pain After Running: Causes, Prevention, and Treatment

 Calf Muscle Pain After Running

 Are you a runner who frequently experiences pain in the calf muscle after your runs?
 You're not alone.
-Calf muscle pain is a common complaint among runners, with approximately 80-85% reporting some form of calf soreness after running.
+Sore calves, tight calves, and general lower leg pain are common complaints among runners, with approximately 80–85% reporting some form of calf soreness after running.

 Understanding Calf Muscle Pain